ScaDS/cicd-ga-scadsai/README.md

 ## Fork and Clone the Github Repository

-* Fork the repository into your GitHub account
+* Fork the repository into your GitHub account, copy the default branch `develop` only
 * Clone your fork locally
 ```bash
 git clone https://github.com/path/to/your/fork.git